 4. Do hackers use Java?

-Java is a high-level and platform-independent programming language that is widely used by hackers to create system rootkits and maliciously access corporate networks.
+Java is a high-level and platform-independent programming language widely used by hackers to create system rootkits and maliciously access corporate networks.